n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 ### (5) Applying all remaining substitution features from GSUB ###

-IN this stage, the remaining substitution features from the GSUB table are applied.
+In this stage, the remaining substitution features from the GSUB table are applied.
 The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GSUB table in the font.

 	init
 	pres